Skip to main content

 1. A SELECT count() FROM table WHERE condition command is executed for each individual part to determine if the part is affected.

-From the steps above, we can see that lightweight deletes using the masking technique improves performance over traditional ALTER table DELETE commands because ALTER table DELETE reads and re-writes all the columns' files for affected parts.
+From the steps above, we can see that lightweight DELETE using the masking technique improves performance over traditional ALTER TABLE ...
+DELETE because it does not re-write all the columns' files for affected parts.